Valvular Heart Disease in Dogs

 - For advanced cases, drug therapy—these drugs that relax blood vessels and make it easier for the blood to circulate are often given once a patient develops the symptoms described above

 Unfortunately, VHD is a progressive disease that can’t be prevented.
 Routine veterinary visits for your best friend can help identify heart conditions such as VHD in their earliest stages.
-To learn more about canine heart disease, visit the Your Dog's Heart website, and consult your veterinarian—your best resource for information about the health and well-being of your pet.
+To learn more about canine heart disease, visit the Your Dog's Heart website.

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.